 Treatment for macrocephaly will depend on the diagnosis.

 If tests indicate no problems and brain scans come back normal, the infant’s head will continue to be monitored.
 During the monitoring phase, parents are advised to watch for:

 - excessive sleeping

-Infants with benign familial macrocephaly usually grow up to live normal lives.
-In most other cases, the outlook for macrocephaly depends on what causes the condition.
+Infants with benign familial macrocephaly usually grow up to live normal lives with no major complications.
+In other cases, the outlook for macrocephaly depends on what caused the condition and its severity.